Creating quintessential Australian stories with universal appeal.

 Batty’s career spans 34 years of writing, producing, directing and shooting documentary throughout most parts of Australia and PNG.

-David’s love for the bush and knowledge of remote Australia has provided great characters and a rich palette to ply his storytelling skills.
+David’s love for the bush and remote Australia has provided an array of great characters and a rich palette to ply his storytelling skills.
 His films display empathy and rapport derived from deep trust and local knowledge.
 With seven TV series, five one hours and over two hundred short form docs David’s films entertain, and give insight into rarefied worlds.

 Based in Alice Springs for 13 years, then Broome for 12 years and now living between his studio in Melbourne and his property on the South Coast of NSW, Batty has a long and distinguished history of making programs with and for Aboriginal people.
 His filmmaking career began around 1982 in Alice Springs where he established the TV production unit at CAAMA (Central Australian Aboriginal Media Association).

 Batty is well known for his hit television series, “Bush Mechanics” which reached an audience of over three million viewers.
 Recent projects include directing “Coniston”, the story of Australia’s last massacre of Aboriginal People in Central Australia and the Web Series “Black As”, which tracks four young men and their wild adventures across Arnhem Land.